 Let’s shift our conversations about things we care about away from social media giants, and back into the blogosphere.

-It’s nearly always a bad idea to have all the power in the hands of a few, and this reality has boiled over in the world of social media recently.
+It’s nearly always a bad idea to have all the power in the hands of a few.
+This reality has boiled over in the world of social media recently.
 Twitter and Facebook accounts, not just of President Donald Trump but of a number of political conservative, right-leaning, or libertarian people have recently found their social media accounts suspended.
 The phenomenon has been described as a purge, and is quite evidently not being done on the basis of worrying posts that might incite violence.
 Perhaps the most peace-loving politician in America, Ron Paul, wrote about his concerns over social media censoring viewpoints, and promptly found himself locked out of managing his Facebook account.
 The phenomenon has affected hundreds here in New Zealand as well.
-The stories I have seen are similar: Users are told that their accounts have been suspended on the grounds that they have “repeatedly” violated an unspecified term or condition, in spite of there actually being no previous warnings of any such thing.
-It has been said for some time that social media giants were strongly left-leaning and applied their policies in a discriminatory way towards those who lean the other way.
-The claim that this is mere paranoia has increasingly become a ludicrous one, and now nobody with any powers of observation denies it.

 There are several issues going on in this sinister conduct, and one of them obviously concerns whether or not social media corporate giants should act in such a censorious way.
 They should not.
 But another issue is here: We should not be arranging our lives and social interactions in such a way that makes us so reliant on so few providers.
 This much power should never have ended up in the hands of Twitter, Facebook, or Google, and it must be taken back.

 Of course nothing I say here justifies Twitter or Facebook’s partisanship.
 It’s bad.
-But we shouldn’t have enabled the impact to be so great, and we can make things better even if they remain bad actors.
+But we shouldn’t have enabled the impact to be so great.
+We can make things better even if social media giants remain bad actors.
 Don’t use Facebook as a blog.
 Certainly don’t do that with Twitter.
 Write a real blog.
 Visit other people’s blogs.
 Make a podcast, if you’re so inclined.
 Support other people’s podcasts.
-Be willing to view people’s content on less popular (but still very good) platforms, like Vimeo. (https://vimeo.com/) Let’s see a drift of writing and interacting activities away from such large, centralised locations that control what everyone is allowed to say and see, and towards something that is, in a sense, more local and grassroots.
+Be willing to view people’s content on less popular (but still very good) platforms, like Vimeo.
+Let’s see a drift of writing and interacting activities away from large, centralised locations that control what you say and see, and towards something that is, in a sense, more local and grassroots.
 Part of the reason we don’t do this is laziness.
 Let’s undo that.
 It doesn’t really take much effort.

 I need to take this onboard as well.
-My approach on Facebook is generally lighthearted anyway, but when I might feel the urge to say something a bit more substantial, I need to pause and write it here at the blog instead, and maybe flesh it out a bit more, make it more worth people’s time (big social media sites are not good forums for detail), and in so doing help make the blogosphere great again.
-It would certainly make this blog a bit more interesting once more, and the truth is, reliance on large social media outlets to make frequent but brief comments is undoubtedly one reason why things have gotten so quiet here.
+I’m lazy.
+My approach on Facebook is generally lighthearted.
+But when I feel the urge to say something more substantial, perhaps I should blog about it instead.
+I could flesh it out and make it worth people’s time (social media sites are not good forums for detail).
+In so doing I would be doing my small part to help make the blogosphere great again.
+It would certainly make this blog a bit more interesting once more.
+Reliance on large social media outlets to make frequent, brief comments is partly why things have gotten so quiet here.
 I want to change that, and I think many of us should go and do likewise.